Child Abuse and Neglect Reporting Act (CANRA)

 Protection from Liability

 • No mandated reporter who reports a known or suspected instance of child abuse or neglect will be civilly or criminally liable for any report required or authorized under CANRA.
-This immunity applies even if the mandated reporter acquired the knowledge or Reasonable Suspicion of child abuse or neglect outside of his or her professional capacity or outside the scope of his or her employment.
+This immunity applies even if the mandated reporter acquired the knowledge or Reasonable Suspicion of child abuse or neglect outside of their professional capacity or outside the scope of their employment.

 • Any person providing access to the victim of a known or suspected instance of child abuse or neglect at the request of a government agency investigating such a report will not incur civil or criminal liability as a result of providing access to that agency.